 I am writing this in an Embraer ERJ-190 on my way back to Helsinki from ReactiveConf 2016, where I had the pleasure to watch Michel Weststrate present a talk that touched on this very topic.
 He presented MobX State Tree, a library that brings some structure to MobX apps (he also made it rain stickers!).
-I haven't had the opportunity to test-drive this library yet, but I believe mobx-state-tree to be very applicable to the ideas I want to present in this blog post.
+I haven't had the opportunity to test-drive this library yet, but I believe mobx-state-tree

 I have also made my own experimental MobX structure library that borrows some ideas from Redux and is based on a functional programming style.
 It is called mobx-app.
 Feedback appreciated!

-This blog post outlines the thinking behind mobx-app.
+This blog post outlines the thinking behind mobx-app

-I have now used mobx-app in a multitude of client projects, and it remains my favorite state management solution.
+in a multitude of client projects, and it remains my favorite state management solution.
 It even has 85 stars on Github (wow), so I'm not alone!

 The biggest blessing and the harshest curse of MobX is how unopinionated about your state structure it is.
 This means that you can use MobX as a complete Redux replacement in your app, or just for one feature where the usage of MobX doesn't look like Redux or even Flux at all.
 You may want to use it on the server for something!
 MobX doesn't care.
 MobX only keeps your state consumer in sync with your state.

 The flip side is that, if you do not plan your app structure, you might end up with hard to maintain state spaghetti.
 Even if MobX allows you to mutate your state anytime, anywhere (except views or render functions) that does not mean you should.
-I recommend turning MobX strict mode on (mobx.useStrict(true)) to only allow state mutations in actions.
+I recommend turning MobX strict mode on (mobx.useStrict(true)

 This blog post concerns MobX usage as a Redux replacement, which is probably how a vast majority of users will use it.
-What follows is roughly how mobx-app evolved and the ideas behind it.
+What follows is roughly how mobx-app

 This is the "minimum viable product" in terms of using MobX as your state container: